sakorkko/ndtt/README.md

 Running on neo ubuntu core xenial 4.11.2.

 # Roadblocks
 We updated the master to a fresh armbian install with kernel version 4.11.8, as eBPF supports connections to traffic control classifiers.
 It resulted in a kernel error.
-We didn't investigate further.
+Kernel error occurs on both mainline armbian and neo ubuntu xenial.
+We will have to see if kernel version 3.x is enough for the project.